jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/dupe_cleanup_options.md

 |----------------|----------|
 | `bool` | `false` |

-Files are sent to trash instead of permanently deleted
+Deduped files are sent to the trash bin instead of being deleted